jae8833/flappy-cat/README.md

 2) Install the pygame package via `pip3 install pygame`

-3) Run the application via `python3 flappy-bird.py`
+3) Run the application via `python3 flappy-bird.py` (May take couple seconds to load the first time)

 <br/>